Building an infinity pool amongst the mountains near Sapa, Vietnam was an inspired idea by Topas Ecolodge.

 The pool, a recent addition in 2017, is heated using an eco-friendly system which uses 85 per cent less energy than standard technology.

 The spacious two-level villas are built from stone and overlook the valleys of Hoang Lien National Park.
-Have all-important heat pumps for winter, as well as a balcony and outdoor patio with a mountain view.
+They have all-important heat pumps for winter, as well as a balcony and outdoor patio with a mountain view.
 There is also no TV or internet connection in the villas so if your idea of a good holiday is to disconnect and lie back with a good book in a comfortable villa and enjoy the peaceful serenity that surrounds you, then Topas Ecolodge is for you.

 The villas are set away from the pool area, main restaurant and spa.
 I enjoyed a wonderful hour-long hot stone massage after our bumpy scooter adventure.
 You can also indulge in a traditional herbal bath in a wooden tub, with a mountain view of course.